 What most impressed us about OnDeck was its transparency.
 Unlike other lenders, which seem to want to hide certain details of their loan programs, OnDeck clearly defines its loan terms on its website.

 A poor credit score will eliminate you from consideration with many alternative lenders, but it doesn't with OnDeck.
 While the majority of OnDeck borrowers have relatively high credit scores, the lender considers everyone with a credit score above 600.
-This is one of the lowest minimum credit scores we found among alternative lenders.
-SBG Funding led the way with a requirement of 500.
+This is one of the lowest minimum credit scores we found among alternative lenders (SBG Funding led the way with a minimum of 500).

-However, the low credit score threshold doesn't mean OnDeck approves loans for floundering businesses.
-It just means that, instead of using credit scores as a primary factor in lending decisions, the company focuses on how businesses perform financially in terms of monthly revenue and cash flow.
+However, the low credit threshold doesn't mean OnDeck approves loans for floundering businesses.
+It just means that, instead of using credit scores as a primary factor in its lending decisions, the company focuses on businesses' performance in terms of monthly revenue and cash flow.
 To be considered for a loan, you must have been in business for at least a year and have at least $100,000 in revenue over the past 12 months.

 We were pleased to see that OnDeck clearly outlines its minimum requirements on the company website.
 This isn't true of all alternative lenders; we had a difficult time finding this information for others we examined.
 By being transparent online, OnDeck allows busy applicants to quickly check if they qualify and understand what type of loan they can get.
 Some lenders require interested borrowers to call for more information.
 This isn't ideal for some small businesses, and OnDeck realizes that and provides its information online.